 Reading recommendations for every age group in honor of Indigenous Peoples Day.

-Ever wonder how the Makers on Etsy get perfectly engraved projects every time?
+Ever wonder how the Makers on Etsy get perfect laser cutting and engraving projects every time?
 Their secret is a hobby laser, a fairly expensive piece of equipment not available to the average person.
-Here’s what those Makers don’t want you know: the actual engraving time is pretty […]
+Luckily for Dubuque, the Maker Space at Carnegie-Stout has a laser […]

 By Emily Bartley, Youth Services Worried about your child’s falling grades?
 Connect with a professional online tutor today to get them the help they need—it’s FREE with your Dubuque resident library card and Tutor.com.
 What is Tutor.com?
 Tutor.com is an online tutoring service for K-12th […]